bartek-ciesielski/covid-charts-rect-app/README.md

 ## Features

+Application uses Coronavirus Data API from Johns Hopkins CSSE.
+The API returns cases by country and are updated daily.

 Current features include:

-- application uses Coronavirus Data API from Johns Hopkins CSSE.
-The API returns cases by country and are updated daily.
 - option to choose countries to compare
-- scalable chart
+- scalable charts
 - option to choose start number of chart
 - compare in three categories (confirmed cases, deaths, recoverd)
-- table of all countries with sort options by name, confirmed cases, deaths, recoverd
+- table of all countries with sort options by "name", "confirmed cases", "deaths", "recoverd"
 - it can be used on desktops and mobiles (RWD)